Date: 28 November 2017. Paralyzed by

 and married a good looking land-lubber.
 What was I thinking?!?

-Isn't she pretty?
+She is pretty.
 Daddy built her of steel in 1956.

 underway is Stressful.
 I function best when well rested so short